-Purpose: Performs an operation on the hyperslab selections of two dataspaces and returns the resulting selection in a new dataspace.
+Purpose: Performs an operation on the hyperslab selections of two dataspaces and returns the resulting selection in a new dataspace, which will have the same extent with dataspace “space_a”.

 Returns: The ID of dataspace with selection defined by operation is returned on success; negative value is returned on failure.